 - Choosing a Research Advisor

-Selection of the doctoral research advisor is an integral step in your academic career.
+The selection of the doctoral research advisor is an integral step in your academic career.
 The advisor, who serves as chair of the doctoral committee, will guide you through your doctoral research to completion of the degree.
 You are advised to enter into the student/advisor relationship carefully and only after you have given considerable thought to your own advising needs.
 You must identify a faculty member willing to supervise your doctoral research by the end of your first year of study.

-Several criteria may be used for selection of an advisor.
+Several criteria may be used for the selection of an advisor.
 It is best if you think out your expectations of an advisor before approaching the faculty member.
 The faculty member's intellectual and academic interests should closely match yours.
-The work style and personality of the advisor also needs to be compatible with yours.
+The work style and personality of the advisor also need to be compatible with yours.
 Students who want frequent contact with their advisor need to choose a person who is readily available.
 Some professors with greater status tend to have less discretionary time.
 The trade-off for working with them may be that you must work more on your own than preferred.
 Conversely, professors with greater status also have more contacts, both on and off campus and may be particularly helpful when it comes time for job placement.

 - Doctoral Committee